chesio/bc-security/README.md

 ### Events logging

-BC Security logs both short and long lockout events (see [Login Security](#login-security) feature) and [checksums verification](#checksums-verification) alerts.
+BC Security logs both short and long lockout events (see [Login Security](#login-security) feature).
 Also, the following events triggered by WordPress core are logged:

 1. Attempts to authenticate with bad cookie
 1. Failed and successful login attempts